clundstedt225/CppNetworkedDungeon/README.md

 - Github for Source Control

 ##	:stopwatch: Things I would change if I had more time
-- Reflect the games state clientside
+- Reflect the games state client-side rather than server-side
 - Refactor and de-clutter code (relocate enums to header files etc...)